weecology/website/content/research-projects/remote-sensing/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Remote Sensing"
+title: "Forest Remote Sensing"
-summary: "Ecological information from remote sensing"
+summary: "Using data science and remote sensing to monitor and analyze individual trees at the scale of entire forests"
 authors: []
 tags: ["research"]
 categories: []